RebeccaKen/Rock-paper-scissors/README.md

 ![desktop - rock paper scissors](https://user-images.githubusercontent.com/109537725/197845013-e7694ac9-0b4b-42a5-ba5c-e38405ee274d.png)

 <b>Colour Palette:</b>
 <p>The colour scheme that I choose for the buttons of this project is a simple mix of red, blue and green.
 I choose this selection of colours because they are easy to see and they are complimentary.
-I used a light grey to define the background of the game-area and a darker grey for the text as I believe these grey shade go well with the bold colour selection of the buttons.</p>
+I used a light grey to define the background of the game-area and a darker grey for the text as I believe these grey shades go well with the bold colour selection of the buttons.</p>

  ![Colour Palette ](https://user-images.githubusercontent.com/109537725/197857263-70bb882b-15c5-4d36-b06e-042ec6dd0b6f.png)